scrapy/scrapy/docs/intro/tutorial.rst

 decide if the Item continues through the Pipeline or it's dropped and no longer processed.

-In small projects (like the one on this tutorial) we will use only one Item Pipeline that just stores our Items.
+In small projects (like the one on this tutorial), we will use only one Item Pipeline that just stores our Items.

 As with Items, a Pipeline placeholder has been set up for you in the project